 A proud Memphis native, Rory brings nearly 20 years of experience in community and economic development, finance, and strategic planning with a strong track record of advancing initiatives that benefit local businesses, residents, and neighborhoods.
 His leadership reflects a deep commitment to inclusive growth and long-term impact.

-Victoria "Tori" Brinkley is the Director of Marketing and Communications for MMDC.
+Victoria "Tori" Brinkley is the Director of Community Engagement & Narrative Strategy for MMDC.
 A forever journalist, Tori began her media career as a freelance reporter, but found her passion behind the scenes.
 As an Emmy-nominated television news producer and communications manager, she has connected with and created content for some of the most well-known figures and initiatives in Memphis and the Mid-South while keeping a keen eye on communicating the needs of the community.
 She has one daughter, Jordyn, who shares her passion for singing, writing, and advocacy.

 Rhonda L. Brown is our Senior Director of Real Estate and Economic Development at the Memphis Medical District Collaborative (MMDC).
 A Memphis native, she brings over twenty-seven years of experience in business, economic, and community development across public, private, and nonprofit sectors.
 At MMDC, she leads real estate, economic development, and public space initiatives.
 Rhonda holds a BS in Business Administration and a Master of Public Administration, and is currently pursuing an Executive MBA.
 Outside of work, she enjoys traveling, reading biographies, traveling, volunteering, and spending quality time with her daughter, Kennedi, and fur baby, Lola.